Advance Auto Parts (AAP)

 Advance Auto Parts Trailing 12-Month EPS (Non-GAAP)

-In Q1, Advance Auto Parts reported EPS at negative $0.22, down from $0.67 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street is optimistic.
-Analysts forecast Advance Auto Parts’s full-year EPS of negative $0.69 will flip to positive $2.14.
+In Q4, Advance Auto Parts reported adjusted EPS of $0.86, up from negative $1.18 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Advance Auto Parts’s full-year EPS of $2.25 to grow 18.3%.

 10. Cash Is King